wustl-oncology/cloud-workflows/scripts/README.md

 # cost\_script.py

-This is a script to be used on the costs tsv.

-It will summarize the outputs of the tsv, adding up the costs for the same step.
+Takes the output of costs_json_to_csv.py and collapses tasks that have been split into shards, giving one cost for the entire task.
-And output a csv labeled costss_report_final.csv
+It outputs a csv labeled costs_report_final.csv.

 Use as follows-